AdobeDocs/experience-manager-65.en/help/commerce/cif/faq.md

 ## 5. When you update product data in your commerce solution, is that a real-time push to AEM?
 Or is it a batch process?

-The CIF add-on used with AEM Cloud Service enables data to flow from the commerce solution to AEM on-demand.
+The CIF add-on used with AEM enables data to flow from the commerce solution to AEM on-demand.
 Hence, this is not a real-time push or a batch process when there is an update in your commerce solution.

 ## 6. What catalog size does AEM with CIF support?